Kante injury update: Chelsea star suffers injury - Latest news, update

-N’Golo Kante was subbed out with an injury in the first half of Chelsea’s huge Premier League win against Leicester City, and he will miss the crucial final day clash at Aston Villa.
+N’Golo Kante was subbed out with an injury in the first half of Chelsea’s huge Premier League win against Leicester City, and missed their final day game at Aston Villa, and the race is on for him to make the Champions League final.

 [ MORE: How to watch PL in the USA ]

-The Blues face an anxious wait to see if their star central midfielder will be fit for the UEFA Champions League final in 10 days against Manchester City in Porto, but the signs are promising for that.
+The Blues face an anxious wait to see if their star central midfielder will be fit for the UEFA Champions League final against Manchester City in Porto, but the signs are promising for that

 However, this could be a huge blow at a pivotal stage of the season for Chelsea, as their midfield will be weaker without Kante.